Record-setting Hurricane Dorian keeps pounding north Bahamas

 In a slow, relentless advance, a catastrophic Hurricane Dorian kept pounding at the northern Bahamas early Monday, as one of the strongest Atlantic storms ever recorded left wrecked homes, shredded roofs, tumbled cars and toppled power poles in its wake.

-The storm's top sustained winds decreased slightly to 180 mph (285 kph) while it spun along Grand Bahama island overnight in what forecasters said would be a daylong assault.
+The storm's top sustained winds decreased slightly to 175 mph (280 kph) while it spun along Grand Bahama island early Monday in what forecasters said would be a daylong assault.
 Earlier, Dorian churned over Abaco island with battering winds and surf during Sunday.

 There was little information from the affected islands, though officials expected many residents to be left homeless.
 Most people went to shelters as the storm approached, with tourist hotels shutting down and residents boarded up their homes.